 The University continues to recruit, admit, and retain top-caliber students even as we compete against the most selective public and private performing arts conservatory schools in the country.
-Like other higher education entities across the nation, university enrollment is trending slightly down.
+Like other higher education entities across the nation, college enrollment is trending slightly down or flat.
 Management continues to maintain a close watch over resources to ensure the ability to respond to unknown internal and external issues and sustain its current high-quality financial position.
-As fiscal year 2023 progresses, the University will build on its efforts to manage its resources to create unparalleled learning opportunities for our students and to establish strong ties to communities throughout the State and beyond.
+The University will build on its efforts to manage its resources to create unparalleled learning opportunities for our students and to establish strong ties to communities throughout the state and beyond to continue our excellent academic programs.